AmaduKamara/finance-tracker/README.md

 # Finance Tracker App

 > The My~Finance Tracker app keeps track of all items you spend money on.
-A user can logged in and enter all items and expendituires.
+A user can create account, login, and enter all items' expenditures.
+> An app that help keep all your financial transactions and expenditures.
+Store every financial transaction and money used in your account and tract your financial details on the app

 ## Screenshots: